Igniter or Ignitor Which Spelling Should You Choose?

 While both spellings are correct, their usage depends on your context and audience.
 In American English, igniter is the preferred term due to its alignment with modern orthographic standards.
-However, ignitor often appears in technical manuals and product labels, showing its place in specialized contexts.
-Let’s break it down further.
+Understanding how to use Pre vs Post correctly can completely change how you form words in English.

 The confusion between igniter and ignitor arises from spelling consistency across different versions of English.
 In American English, words ending in “-er” are more common, while British English often opts for “-or.”
 This distinction reflects the broader language variation found between English dialects.